Frequently asked questions

 What are the membership options and prices?

-What is your uniform requirement?
+What are your uniform requirments?

-• Gi Class: Summit Black or White Gis
+Gi Class: Summit Black or White Gis

-• NoGi Class: Summit Rashguard with any black shorts or spats/leggings.
+NoGi Class: Summit Rashguard with any black shorts or spats/leggings.

-We have gi and rashguard uniforms available for rent for $5 per class.
+We have gi and rashguard uniforms available for rent for $7 per class.

 Do you accept visitors?

 Yes.
 If you'd like to visit our academy please contact us ahead of time.
+There is a $35 drop-in-fee for visitors, and we have uniform rentals available.

 Do you have age requirements?